SNodeC/snode.c/docs/ai/openai/codex/backend-core.md

 The default reducer retains 64 diagnostics and 64 Codex extensions.
 Individual diagnostic messages are capped at 16 KiB.
 Canonical extension records cap the method at 4 KiB, the serialized payload at 64 KiB, and a decoding error at 16 KiB.
+Structured decode-diagnostic surface, field path, and message text use the corresponding method/error bounds and retain saturated original-size accounting when truncated.
 Model reroutes are capped at 64 per turn, and each accumulated item-content stream at 4 MiB.
 When accumulated content exceeds its bound, the reducer retains the newest suffix and increments `droppedContentBytes`.
 Snapshots expose both the dropped byte count and `contentTruncated`, so a consumer never mistakes a